Hafizi Isma'ilism

-The Hafizi sect lost state backing and gradually disappeared after the fall of the Fatimid Caliphate in 1171 and the conquest of the Fatimid-aligned dynasties of Yemen by the Sunni Ayyubid dynasty shortly after.
-The last remnants of the Hafizi branch are attested in the 14th century in Egypt and Syria, but had died out by the 15th century.
+The Hafizi sect lost state backing and gradually disappeared from public life after the abolition of the Fatimid Caliphate in 1171 and the conquest of the Fatimid-aligned dynasties of Yemen by the Ayyubid dynasty shortly after.
+The last remnants of the Hafizi sect are attested to in the 14th century in Egypt and Syria but the sect had disappeared by the 15th century.

 Origin: the Hafizi–Tayyibi schism

 The Hafizi branch of Isma'ilism has its origin in the assassination of the tenth Fatimid caliph, and twentieth Musta'li Isma'ili imam, al-Amir bi-Ahkam Allah (r.
 1101–1130) on 7 October 1130.
 Al-Amir left only a six-month-old son, al-Tayyib, to succeed him, with no designated regent or a serving vizier who could assume that role.
 As a result, Abd al-Majid, a cousin of al-Amir and then the oldest surviving male of the dynasty, was proclaimed regent with the backing of a few of al-Amir's senior officials.

 It is unclear, however, whether that regency was in the name of the infant al-Tayyib, who disappears completely from the record at this point.
 Modern scholars speculate that al-Tayyib may have died in infancy, possibly even before his father; but at least one contemporary anonymous Syrian source maintains that he was murdered on Abd al-Majid's orders.
 Instead of al-Tayyib, the new regime maintained that al-Amir had left a pregnant concubine, and that the caliph, having dreamed of his impending death, had declared this unborn child to be a son and his designated (naṣṣ) successor, thus effectively bypassing al-Tayyib.
 What came of this pregnancy is likewise unclear, as different sources report that the concubine either bore a daughter or that the fetus could not be found.
 In the event, this concern proved moot, for within a fortnight of al-Amir's death, a military coup brought the strongman Kutayfat to power.
 Kutayfat all but abolished the Fatimid regime, and began dismantling Isma'ilism as the official doctrine of the state.
 At this point, at the latest, al-Tayyib was eliminated.
 Kutayfat's regime was overthrown when he was assassinated by Fatimid loyalists on 8 December 1131.
 Abd al-Majid was released from his prison and restored as regent.